michaelyatco/choredoor/ChoreDoorMaster.md

 choreDoor = Math.floor(Math.random() * numClosedDoors);
 ```

-Task: Now that your `randomChoreDoorGenerator()` randomly returns one of three possible values (`0`, `1`, or `2`), you should write logic that assigns each of these possible values to a different door where the ChoreBot could hide!
+Task: Now that your `randomChoreDoorGenerator()` randomly returns one of three possible values (`0`, `1`, or `2`), you should write logic that assigns each of these possible values to a different door where the ChoreBot could hide.

 Task: Create the global variables `openDoor1`, `openDoor2`, and `openDoor3` but do not assign any value to them globally.
 They'll be assigned values within your `randomChoreDoorGenerator()` function.